Welcome to Animated Knots by Grog

 Uses: Its principal use is allowing a rope to be climbed - ascending or "Prusiking".
 Two Prusik loops are alternately slid up the static rope: a long Prusik loop reaches the climber's foot – to allow leg power for ascending, and a second short Prusik loop is attached to the harness – to allow sitting.
 In rescue work, if a climber has to be pulled up, a Prusik loop can hold a pulley block purchase system on a climbing rope.

-Slide and Grip Knots: Because the Prusik is a symmetrical slide and grip knot, it is useful if a load might need to be applied in either direction.
-For loads which are always applied in the same direction other knots are preferred such as the Klemheist or the Bachmann pictured here.
+Other Slide and Grip Knots: Because the Prusik is a symmetrical slide and grip knot, it is useful if a load might need to be applied in either direction.
+Other knots below are useful when the strain is applied only in one direction.

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.